Markay12/mindstormsEV3/README.md

 !
 To move the robot straight forward Motor B is 3 less power than A

+### *LEGO EV3 MATLAB Documentation*

+You can find all current MATLAB documentation for the LEGO EV3 utility files implemented in this class at the following [this](https://sites.google.com/a/asu.edu/fse100-cse-wiki/ev3-matlab-library-documentation)

 ### *Connect to MindstormsEV3*
 ------------------------------